 China Beach Trail

+The hike to China Beach takes most people around 15-20 minutes each way.
 At first it is an easy, wide path between towering Sitka spruce and western red cedars, then it slowly gets narrower and more uneven, continuing through some bushes before passing some massive Douglas firs.
 Near the end you’ll reach a wooden viewing platform with tremendous views of the strait.
 From there it descends steeply down to the beach.
-The trail takes most people around 15-20 minutes each way.

 From the campground a steep 1-kilometre trail leads down to “Second Beach”, also known as “Campground Beach”, where there is another pit toilet and not much else (other than a nice beach and wonderful views, of course).
 Keep in mind, the trail features 260 stairs.
 Each way, so don’t get too complacent on the way down…